-After months of social distancing and staying home, it’s time to head back out on the social scene.
-Whether you want to plan a casual night out with a small group of friends or are looking the perfect spot for a first date, we’ve got you covered.
+Updated December 16, 2022.
+Whether you want to plan a casual night out with a small group of friends or are looking the perfect spot for a first date, we’ve got you covered on the NoVA social scene.

 By Megan Herr, Alice Levitt, Kelly Magyarics, Jesse Rifkin, and Stephanie Shipman